Cancer (astrology)

 Cancer (Καρκίνος, Latin for the "Crab") is the fourth astrological sign in the zodiac, originating from the constellation of Cancer.
 It spans from 90° to 120° celestial longitude.
 Under the tropical zodiac, the Sun transits this area between approximately June 22 and July 23.

 In astrology, Cancer is the cardinal sign of the Water trigon, which is made up of Cancer, Pisces, and Scorpio.
 It is one of the six negative signs, and its ruling planet is the Moon.
 Though some depictions of Cancer feature a lobster, crayfish, scarab beetle or a turtle, the sign is most often represented by the crab, based on the Karkinos.
+In Swedish the sign is named "kräftan" which means "crayfish".
+In Dutch and Afrikaans the sign is called "kreeft" and "kreef" respectively which translates to "lobster".
 Cancer's opposite sign is Capricorn.

 Background

-Cancer is the fourth sign of the zodiac, which the sun enters at the summer solstice in the Northern Hemisphere Those who are born from approximately June 22 to July 23 (depending upon the year) are born under Cancer.
+Cancer is the fourth sign of the zodiac, which the sun enters at the summer solstice in the Northern Hemisphere Those who are born from approximately June 21 to July 22 (depending upon the year) are born under Cancer.
 Individuals born during these dates, depending on which system of astrology they subscribe to, may be called "Cancerians".
 Cancer is a northern sign, and its opposite sign is Capricorn.
 Cancer is a cardinal sign.

 Water is the element associated with Cancer, and, alongside Scorpio and Pisces, it forms the water trigon.
 The water trigon is one of four elemental trigons in the zodiac, with the other three being fire, earth, and air.
 When a trigon is influential, it is said to affect changes on earth.
 Cancer is said to be the house of Neptune and the exaltation of Jupiter, both astronomical bodies over those born under Cancer.
 Its ruling planet is the Moon.
 Due to the negative associations of the word "Cancer" with the disease of the same name, some astrologers refer to persons born under this sign as "moon children".

 Divine associations with Cancer in Renaissance astrology are Luna/Diana, both goddesses that represent the Moon, Cancer's ruling planet.

 In Hindu astrology, the sign of Cancer is named Karka and its ruler is Moon.